 A \$50 Application Fee must accompany each admission application.
 The Application Fee is nonrefundable and nontransferable.
 During the application process, the applicant is requested to pay the \$125 Reservation Deposit.
 After the Reservation Deposit is received, the applicant is contacted regarding the status of his application.
-The Reservation Deposit is nonrefundable and nontransferable unless the applicant initiates cancellation and submits a written refund request within three working days of the payment and before classes begin.
+The Reservation Deposit is nonrefundable and nontransferable unless the applicant initiates cancellation and submits a written ates pay graduation fees with payment; May graduates on fees with April 15 payment.

+refund request within three working days of the payment and before classes begin.
 The Reservation Deposit will be credited to the student's account on the Sept.
-25, 2017/Feb.
-19, 2018 statement.
+24, 2018/Feb.
+18, 2019 statement.